…and how do I get one?

 You made it!
 Thanks for sticking with us, and learning more about what makes money move.
 You now know what a merchant account is (and if you’re still not sure, you can head back up to the top of the page and go again).
 You’re also comfortable with credit card processing, the fees involved, and how to get a merchant account.

 The rest is up to you.
-Click here to head to our recommended provider Square’s website to apply for merchant services for your business, or Tweet @robdbinns to let us know how your progress towards accepting cashless payments is coming along.
+Head to our recommended provider Square’s website to apply for merchant services for your business, or Tweet @expertmarket to let us know how your progress towards accepting cashless payments is coming along.
 Cash you later!